rp958/omnicontroller/README.md

 ### 3D Printing the case and buttons

-You will need to print the following parts (all contained in the FreeCAD omniretro project).
+You will need to print the following parts (all contained in the FreeCAD omnicontroller project).

 Buttons:
 - [ ] 1x dpad_bottom